wgsantos97/Information-Retrieval-Project-2/README.md

 ## Brief Description

 > This project will focus on sentiment analysis.
 I will be using the same dataset I took from goodreads, on graphic novels, to focus on predicting the likelihood that a review is good or bad.
 To prevent what happened last time where I had 500000+ entries to use, which slowed down my program, I will reduce the set to 10000 entries.
-> The code will analyze the 'review_text' to determine the sentiment, whether positive, negative, or netural, and to relay the level of accuracy to the machine learning algorithm, we will use the 'rating' field.
+> The code will analyze the 'review_text' to determine the sentiment, whether positive or negative, and to relay the level of accuracy to the machine learning algorithm, we will use the 'rating' field.

-    0-2 -> negative
+    0-3 -> negative (0)
-    3   -> neutral
-    4-5 -> positive
+    4-5 -> positive (1)

 ___